-Омана, Neb., July 18.-А раскаде sontaining \$6,000 has mysteriously disappeared from the Pacific Express company office.
-It came in as United States Express company business and where it passed through the hands of four employes and then dropped out of sight.
-The police are thoroughly puzzled and can secure no trace of the thief or money. .
-Kansas Farmers Held at Bay.
-Atchison, Kan., July 18.-T. F. Ostranger was arrested by Deputy Sheriff Donnell this morning for stealing a team of horses, wagon and five hogs in the country last night.
-A crowd of farmers surrounded the prisoner and tried to take him away from the officer, presumably to lynch him, but he was finally landed safely in the county
+Six Thousand Dollars Disappe OMAHA, Neb., July 18.-April containing \$6,000 has mysteriously appeared from the Pacific En-company office.
+It came in at it States Express company business was sent to the Pacific office, who passed through the hands of four ployes and then dropped out of The police are thoroughly punish can secure no trace of the thick Six Thousand Dollars Disap

+Kansas Farmers Held at las ATCHISON, Kan., July 18.-T. F. tranger was arrested by Deputy Donnell this morning for stalling team of horses, wagon and five his the country last night.
+A could farmers surrounded the prisons tried to take him away from the cer, presumably to lynch him, to was finally landed safely in these